 One of the outlets for the ghost book was Dean Castle, Kilmarnock, seen in the photograph above.
 Sales there suddenly increased when the film ‘Ghostbusters’ came to town.
 It seems that some local schoolgirls who had seen the film got hold of a Ouija board and took it to the castle to see if they could raise a ghost.
 They came back saying they’d been in touch with a ghost called ‘The Grey Lady’.

-The story spread round schools , rumours started and the newspaper clipping (dated 16.3.85), tells how an unruly mob of schoolchildren converged on the castle graveyard in darkness.
+The story spread round schools , rumours started and the newspaper clipping (dated 16.3.85), tells how an unruly mob of schoolchildren converged on the castle gardens in darkness.
 Some of them were apparently carrying my book so the book was banned from the castle shop by Kilmarnock and Louden District Cultural Services for six months!